ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 * In an economic struggle, you lose money, other resources, or opportunities.
 * In a morale crisis, you may suffer bouts of crippling self-doubt.

-From the least to the most punishing, the five levels of consequences are: Hurt, Impaired, Injured, Dying, and Dead.
+From the least to the most punishing, the five states of adversity are: Hurt, Impaired, Injured, Dying, and Dead.
 The first four are possible results of any contest.
 Dying PCs become dead, unless they receive intervention of some sort.

-#### 4.4.1.1 Healthy

-If you aren’t in a state of adversity at all, you are considered healthy.

-It is possible to seem banged up without suffering any measurable penalties.
-If you get into an Long Contest during which you were at a disadvantage for a long time and finally came from behind for the win, you may seem bruised, winded, anxious, or otherwise the worse for wear.
-Although this apparent harm may yield you useful sympathy, it doesn’t actually slow you down at all.

-#### 4.4.1.2 Dazed

-In some situations, your GM may rule that you are dazed.
-You are conscious but unable to initiate actions of your own.
-If another character engages you in a contest, you can snap out of it and defend themselves.
+Although the levels refer to physical states of well-being, the consequences can be emotional, social, spiritual, magical, and so on.

-#### 4.4.1.3 Hurt
+#### 2.10.1.2 Hurt

 If you are hurt, you show signs of adversity and find it harder to succeed at contests related to your defeat.
 Either your flesh or pride may be bruised.
 Until you recover, you suffer a –3 penalty to all related abilities.